torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 implemented on the control kernel API.

 ALSA has a well-defined AC97 control module.
-If your chip supports only the AC97 and nothing else, you can skip this section.
+If your chip supports only the AC97 and yesthing else, you can skip this section.

 The control API is defined in ``<sound/control.h>``.
 Include this file if you want to add your own controls.